JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/news/2026-08-29-David-Sacks-I-Love-You-Youre-Perfect-Now-Sign-Here-QA.md

 **DS:** "Now sign here" is a reference to prenuptial agreements.
 The play begins where Hannah's father wants her to get her fiance, Michael, to sign a prenup because Hannah's family is very wealthy.
 As it turns out, Michael's parents wind up asking him to get Hannah to sign a prenup to protect the fortune they just won in the lottery.
 The rest of the story is not directly related to the reference, "now sign here."

-**Hannah and Michael come from sharply different family traditions: a wealthy, conservative Jewish family in Greenwich and a blue-collar, third-generation Irish family from Brooklyn.
+**JP: Hannah and Michael come from sharply different family traditions: a wealthy, conservative Jewish family in Greenwich and a blue-collar, third-generation Irish family from Brooklyn.
 What interested you about bringing those two worlds together?**

-I wanted to tell a story about differing cultures and how they might coexist; what the pitfalls might be in trying to bring such differing lifestyles together; and since I was so familiar with these particular groups, having grown up in New York and gone to school in New England, I felt qualified to do so.
+**DS:** I wanted to tell a story about differing cultures and how they might coexist; what the pitfalls might be in trying to bring such differing lifestyles together; and since I was so familiar with these particular groups, having grown up in New York and gone to school in New England, I felt qualified to do so.
 I've always been taught: Write what you know.

 **JP: Stories about clashing families can easily rely on broad stereotypes.
 How did you work to make these families culturally recognizable while still allowing each character to feel specific, complicated and human?**